BDC Hamburger Icon

 The following is a list of resources for women who are starting businesses or who are trying to take their businesses to the next level.

 • Office of Women’s Business Ownership: One of the top resources for women entrepreneurs is the Office of Women’s Business Ownership.
-This program provides women business owners with resources such as counseling, business training and federal contracts, as well as access to credit and capital.
-As of March 2023, the Small Business Administration (SBA) will be expanding the Women’s Business Centers network to 160 locations across the country.
+This program provides women business owners with resources, such as counseling, business training and federal contracts, as well as access to credit and capital.
+There are more than 150 Women’s Business Centers across the country.

 • International Association of Women (IAW): This organization helps businesswomen with professional development, including networking, mentorship and workshops.
-Members can also receive discounts from business service companies such as UPS and LegalZoom, among others.
+Members can also receive discounts from business service companies like UPS and LegalZoom.

-• Ladies Who Launch: This is an organization that hosts experiential events and helps to create business contacts between women on its digital platform.
+• Ladies Who Launch: This organization hosts experiential events and helps to create business contacts between women on its digital platform.
 It also offers an online academy and a newsletter.

 • Funding sources: If you are seeking ways to fund your business, the SBA also offers an array of resources.
-For instance, SBA loan programs, or loans that are brokered by the SBA to reduce risk and enable small business owners to have easier access to capital, are a great financing option.
+For instance, SBA loan programs, or loans brokered by the SBA to reduce risk and enable small business owners to have easier access to capital, are a great financing option.
 Additionally, the 8(a) Business Development Program provides funding and opportunities to small businesses.
-They also offer a Lender Match Tool that helps small businesses find capital.
-[Read related article: The Best Business Grants for Women]
+They also offer a Lender Match Tool designed to help small businesses find capital.
+[Read related article: The Best Business Grants for Women

 • Other resources: Another resource on the SBA site for women business owners is the National Women’s Business Council, the government’s only independent voice for women entrepreneurs.
 Other potential resources are the Association for Enterprise Opportunity and the National Association of Women Business Owners.